What is a Thesis and Why should it be Falsifiable

 Why is a Falsifiable Thesis Important?

-Once we have our falsifiable thesis, we can conduct steps 2, 3 and 4 of the TEST Trading Framework:
+You'll learn more about the TEST framework later.
+In short, once we have our falsifiable thesis, we can conduct steps 2, 3 and 4 of the TEST Trading Framework:

 Step 2: Expected Value – We use the thesis to calculate what is the expected outcome of the trade